-Therefore, they work to quickly identify them and safeguard them together with relevant services, intuitions and organizations.
+Therefore, they work to quickly identify them and safeguard them together with relevant services, institutions and organizations.

-In Spain, when a police officer is informed about a sexual abuse situation, has to refer ASAP all the information to the research group that is always a judicial police.
+In Spain, when a police officer is informed about a sexual abuse situation, has to refer as soon as possible all the information to the research group that is always a judicial police.